dionyziz/cador/README.md

 Find the protocol specficiation at vilundo.pdf within the repository.

 # License
+The MIT license.
 See the file LICENSE in the repository.

 # Building
 Use 'make cador'.
 You will need to install the develoment headers of the following libraries: